borjaMarti/educard/README.md

 One of my goals for this project was building my components without using any libraries to consolidate my React knowledge, leading me to learn some new things, which I'll go more in-depth about in the following section.
 My main focus when building components was accessibility.
 The [A11y Project](https://www.a11yproject.com/checklist/) and [MDN Docs](https://developer.mozilla.org/) guided my decisions on the topic.
 [React Aria](https://react-spectrum.adobe.com/react-aria/), with its focus on accessibility, was also an inspiration.

+Another significant part of the front-end creation process was following a mobile-first workflow.
+My target userbase (students, young people) mainly use the internet through mobile phones, so it only made sense to cater the design towards that.

-The UI design of the application strives for clarity, letting users complete its principal objective: to teach and to (meaningfully) learn.
+The UI design of the application strives for clarity, letting users fulfill its chief objective: to teach and to (meaningfully) learn.

 ### What I Learned